ECCC-ASTD-MRD/MIDAS-src/README.md

 * [Master branch](http://hpfx.science.gc.ca/~erv000/midas-doc/latest)

+# Contributing

+The workflow to contribute to MIDAS is documented in the [contributing guide](CONTRIBUTING.md).

 # Compiling a single program

 To compile a program for a given platform, one has to do: